 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-All of the following boat transactions can only be processed at our DeSoto office or the First Manatee South County Tag Agency:
+All of the following boat transactions can only be dropped off for processing at our DeSoto office or processed at the First Manatee South County Tag Agency:

 Old boat never registered

 The First Manatee South County Tag Agency is located at 5756 14th Street West in Bradenton and is open Monday through Friday from 9 a.m. to 6 p.m. and Saturday from 9 a.m. to 2 p.m.
 This office accepts cash, check and debit.
 A 3.5% fee will be charged on check transactions to guarantee funds and on all debit transactions as a processing fee.
 Appointments can only be scheduled through the auto tag agency website.

 All owners will need to be present with their valid (unexpired) state-issued license/ID or valid (unexpired) passport.
 If you purchased the homemade boat from the builder, you will need to provide a bill of sale from the builder that specifies the purchase price.
 If you constructed the boat yourself, you will need to provide receipts for any materials purchased where sales tax was or was not collected.

 If the homemade boat is 16 feet or more in length, you will need to provide a Certificate of Inspection from the Florida Marine Patrol.
 (Call (863) 648-3200 to schedule a time for the inspection.)
 While in our office, you will be asked to complete an application for certificate of title and a vessel builder form.
 (Completing these forms ahead of time will expedite your transaction.)
 Title and registration fees will apply, and sales tax may also be collected, when applicable.